armanh20439/torism-cliant/README.md

-# Getting Started with Create React App
+# Eart Tourism website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Eart Tourism Go](https://assign-11-tourism.web.app/).

-## Available Scripts
+## This website use in World tourism  website
+1. Go to Eart Tourism link you see this website
+2.Go service and add card.
+3. pls lon in either you not go booking review
+4. when you login you see mybooking, manager order.
+5.enjo the web site

 In the project directory, you can run: